orbis-eval/orbis_eval/README.md

 ---

 After installation Orbis can be executed by running ```orbis```.
 The Orbis help can be be called by using ```-h``` (```orbis -h```)
+Before you can run an evaluation, please install a corpus using the repoman addon ```orbis --run-addon```.

 Configure evaluation runs
 -------------------------